Shri Ram Chandra Mission: 2022

-Rising for Kindness
+Rising with Kindness

-The seminar took place between 12th to 14th August 2022.
+The seminar took place between 12 and 14 August 2022.
 As per Heartfulness Institute, the goal of the "Rising with Kindness" conference was to promote acts of kindness for oneself, others, and the environment.
 In addition to raising understanding of Indian culture and heritage amongst youth, the programme aimed to connect young leaders for sustainable development and offer more possibilities with Heartfulness through yoga, meditation, and interfaith conversation.

 International Health and Wellness

-The first ever international conference on integrative health and wellbeing (IHW), took place in Kanha Shanti Vanam between 16th -18th December 2022.
+The first ever international conference on integrative health and wellbeing (IHW), took place in Kanha Shanti Vanam between 16 and 18 December 2022.
 The conference combined traditional with integrative holistic approaches to health and wellness that are supported by research.
 Several prestigious national and international institutions provided support for the conference.
-Dr. Mansukh Mandaviya, the Hon.
-Union Minister for Health, Family Welfare, and Chemicals and Fertilisers, delivered the conference's keynote address alongside Shri Kamlesh Patel, the Global Guide of Heartfulness Meditation.
+Dr. Mansukh Mandaviya, the then Union Minister for Health, Family Welfare, and Chemicals and Fertilisers, delivered the conference's keynote address alongside Shri Kamlesh Patel, the Global Guide of Heartfulness Meditation.